sandiptambde/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is :32x32x3
 * The number of unique classes/labels in the data set is :43

+Training dataset visualization:

+![alt text][image1]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 I have not done data preprocesing for now other than training dataset shuffling.
 I mainly work on network architechure to achieve validation accuracy >93%.

+Reason for shuffling:
+Generally, in case your data is ordered SGD will have problem.
+Also, in case you run through it multiple times having the same order on each run, it will probabaly lead to problems like local minima.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.